 Aaron studied law at the London School of Economics, both as an undergraduate and post-graduate, before being called to the Bar in 2001.
 He was a law reporter on the All England Law Reports for a number of years, before working as technical editor on the Industrial Relations Law Reports.
 He was managing editor of Simon's Tax Cases from 2008 to 2015.
 Since 2016 he has been a freelance writer and editor, writing for a number of publications.
 He joined Criminal Law Week in 2017.

-Sebastian Walker, Freelance Assistant Editor
+Amanda Wright, Freelance Assistant Editor

 Donal Lawler was called to the Bar in 2008 after a successful career in business and IT consulting.
 He is a criminal barrister at 187 Fleet Street and has a wide-ranging criminal defence practice including fraud, money laundering and confiscation proceedings, serious violence offences, drugs, robbery and extradition matters.

 Adrian Lower has been a District Judge (Magistrates' Court) since 2012.
 He also undertakes Prison Adjudication.
 Before his appointment, he sat as a Deputy District Judge in the County Court and had over 20 years of experience prosecuting in the magistrates and crown courts, culminating in working in the Director of Public Prosecutions Private Office and the Appeals Unit of the Crown Prosecution Service.